Niktux/karma-docs/source/syntax.rst

 * set value for a given environment
 * group all environments that share a same value
-* define a default value for all missing environment (fallback strategy)
+* define a default value for all missing environments (fallback strategy)

 Datatypes
 ---------

 Although configuration are text files, all values are not interpreted as strings.
-See below values that will be casted into their corresponding php type :
+See below values that will be casted into their corresponding PHP type :

 * true, false
 * null